 Hospital admissions for mental health disorders

 Wakefield has lower rates of hospital admission rates for mental health disorders in those aged under 18 than the national average.
-In 2012/13, there were 44 admissions to hospital because of a mental health disorder, a rate of 64.3 per 100,000 population aged under 18, compared to 87.6 in England.
+In 2016/17, there were 29 admissions to hospital because of a mental health disorder, a rate of 41.1 per 100,000 population aged under 18, compared to 81.5 in England.
+This is a slight increase locally from the previous year, however it is much lower than in the periods 2012/13, 2013/14 and 2014/15.

 Hospital admissions for self-harm

-In contrast, the rate of hospital admissions as a result of self-harm is significantly higher in Wakefield compared to both the national and regional averages, and the rate is increasing.
+The rate of hospital admissions as a result of self-harm is slightly lower in Wakefield compared to both the national and regional averages, and shows a decline from 2015/16 to 2016/17.
 Local analysis has shown that the majority of self-harm admissions are due to self-poisoning by aminophenol derivatives (pain killers), and that around 60% of admissions are female.

 Estimates of mental health disorders and emotional difficulties